Graywd/realtimefunc/README.md

 # realtimefunc
-A decorator is used to update a function at runtime to easy correct code in development.
+A decorator is used to update a function at runtime to easy correct code in development without restart server.

 ### install
 ```